-Classes also incorporate a warmup and cool down and both dynamic and static stretching.
+Classes also incorporate a warmup and cool down as well as both dynamic and static stretching.
 Often, there is a brief segment specifically for core exercises like crunches and planking.
-Typical cardio kickboxing classes run from 30 minutes to one hour, depending on the gym or studio.
+Typical cardio kickboxing classes run from 30 minutes to 1 hour, depending on the gym or studio.

-A cardio kickboxing class will challenge your technique, endurance, and above all, concentration.
+A cardio kickboxing class challenges your technique, endurance, and above all, concentration.
 Half the battle is mental — you need to focus on the individual movements that make up a combination.

 Cardio kickboxing is a good fitness choice for those looking to burn calories for weight loss, or to improve stamina and heart health.
 People who become easily bored with stationary cardio equipment like treadmills and stair steppers will enjoy the fast pace and new movements in a cardio kickboxing class.